-Despite this model does not currently inherit the characteristics of a typical interacting dark sector model due to the large decay time, it still presents some qualitative advantages, as it is able to describe a dark sector in a unified manner through a single scalar field.
-In addition, the fact that around the true vacuum, this field behaves as a DM consistent with one of the best motivated DM candidates, gives us an indication of the potential of the model.
-For these reasons, we believe that possible extensions of this model deserve further investigation, as they could lead to potentially observables signatures in case additional couplings are included to the model Lagrangian (in this context see for example the works of Refs.~\cite{Landim:2016isc, Landim:2017lyq}).
-Furthermore, there is evidence from different theoretical contexts that exact de-Sitter solutions with a positive cosmological constant may not be suitable to describe the late-time universe.
-DE models based on scalar fields evolving in time are more promising in this regard, although in the context of the Swampland conjecture for example, they still have to satisfy certain criteria~\cite{Palti:2019pca, Heisenberg:2018rdu, Heisenberg:2018yae}.
-Verifying whether extensions of the model here consider could satisfy these and other theoretical conjectures, and leave observable traces, is an issue left for a future work.
+We can conclude that in order for this model to successfully describe a transition to the true vacuum, the~required value of the DE decay rate would need to be bigger than the range allowed by the current observations.
+Although~this model does not currently inherit the characteristics of a typical interacting dark sector model due to the large decay time, it still presents some qualitative advantages, as~it is able to describe a dark sector in a unified manner through a single scalar field.
+In addition, the~fact that around the true vacuum, this field behaves as a DM with a mass consistent with the one of an axion-like particle, gives us an indication of the potential of the model.
+For these reasons, we believe that possible extensions of this model deserve further investigation, as~they could lead to potentially observable signatures in case additional couplings are included in the model Lagrangian (in this context see for example the works of~\cite{Landim:2016isc, Landim:2017lyq}).
+The~model analyzed here can be viewed as a first step in obtaining a unified scenario that could describe a more dynamic dark energy.
+Furthermore, recently the new BAO data released by the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2024uvr, DESI:2024kob} have encouraged the analysis of more dynamical DE models.
+In~addition to that, there is evidence from different theoretical contexts that exact de Sitter solutions with a positive cosmological constant may not be suitable to describe the late-time universe.
+DE models based on scalar fields evolving in time are more promising in this regard, although~in the context of the Swampland conjecture, for example, they still have to satisfy certain criteria~\cite{Palti:2019pca, Heisenberg:2018rdu, Heisenberg:2018yae}.
+Verifying whether extensions of the model here could satisfy these and other theoretical conjectures, and~leave observable traces, is an issue left for a future~work.